andreuandreu/wavelets_CMI/README.md

 Associated with these parts there are the corresponding plotting and data generating tools

-## Getting Started
+# Getting Started

+## Prerequisites

+Python 3, Julia 1.6

+## Installing and running

+For the julia part of this project

+0. Download this code base.
+Notice that raw data are typically not included in the git-history and may need to be downloaded independently.
+1. Open a Julia console and do:

+      ```
+      julia> using Pkg
+      julia> Pkg.activate("path/to/this/project")
+      julia> Pkg.instantiate()
+      julia> Pkg.add("NPZ") #this line is only needed in windows as far as this is written
+      ```

+   This will install all necessary packages for you to be able to run the scripts and everything should work out of the box.
+   NOTE  when you install julia in windows keep track where your julia.exe file is going to be located. `C:\\path-to-julia-exe\julia.exe`.
+Save this as you might need it later.

-# the code has four three main parts as of now:
+## The code has three main parts as of now and one initial part of config:

-0. create configuration file to define the options to run
+0. edit configuration file to define the options to run
 1. read and generate data to be transformed into wavelets.
 2. use the given data/wavelets to compute pairs of CMI TE using julia package
 3. plot the results of the CMI TE computations

-# the steps to run the code
+## Steps to run the code

-1. place the data to be analized in ./data/input
+1. place the data to be analized in ./data/input, keep gut track of the names of the files

-2. got to the script ./scripts/wavelet_warping_calls.py and read the instructions there IMPORTANT the most significant things in this script are 1 select the 'frequencies'
+2. the main script is in ./scripts/main.py go there and read the instructions there IMPORTANT the most significant things in this script are 1 select the 'frequencies'
       2 make sure the 'units' and signal are